adnjoo/lvl-up/README.md

 ## Why LVLUP?

+- **AI-powered assistance** – Smart suggestions, focus boosters, and automation to help you stay on track.
-- **Built for ADHD & neurodivergent minds** – Stay engaged with a dopamine-driven reward system.
+- **Built for ADHD & neurodivergent minds** – Stay engaged with a gamified reward system.
-- **Gamified task management** – Level up as you complete tasks, making productivity fun.
 - **Minimal friction** – Simple, intuitive UI that keeps you focused on getting things done.

+## Inspiration
+LVLUP is inspired by [**Solo Leveling**](https://www.crunchyroll.com/series/GDKHZEJ0K/solo-leveling)

 ## License
 This project is licensed under the MIT License.